 - 1. Lie on your back with knees bent, feet on the floor, relax into the floor. - 2.
-Find neutral spine neither too tucked nor too arched - Find your hip bones (see picture) and move your fingers 2cm down and 2cm inwards - your fingers will now be on your deep abdominals (TA) - 4.
+Find neutral spine neither too tucked nor too arched - 3.
+Find your hip bones (see picture) and move your fingers 2cm down and 2cm inwards - your fingers will now be on your deep abdominals (TA) - 4.
 Breathe in gently allowing your tummy to rise.
-As you let the breath out, keep your back and ribs relaxed while drawing in your lower tummy at the navel/ belly button level (as shown by the arrow) towards the spine.
+As you let the breath out, keep your back and ribs belly button level (as shown by the arrow) towards the spine.
 You will probably feel the muscles under your fingers tense up.
 Keep the spine in the neutral position and the pelvis still.

 5. Keep this contraction in the deep abdominals for 2 or 3 breaths and then relax fully.
 Once you are happy with this exercise, you can try using this muscle in a variety of positions.